Suzanne's answers to your frequently asked questions. If you still have questions after reading this information, please send them to

 Question 3: How much land do I need to own to have miniature cattle?

-Answer 3: We think three hectares or seven acres of good pasture should be the minimum required for two small steers (in NSW).
+Answer 3: Three hectares or seven acres of good pasture should be the minimum required for two small steers (in NSW).

 In some instances (in the northern parts of Australia, for example), you can run two steers on a couple of hectares (approx. 5 acres), but it may require a lot of hand feeding and cleaning up.
 Cattle need to be kept in at least pairs.
 Cows and calves and cows in calf eat more pasture than steers.
 The rainfall, soil quality, and type of pasture in the paddock will also determine the stocking rate.
 Keep in mind that cattle defecate, urinate, and trample as much feed as they eat.
 Then the pasture needs to be rested until Mother Nature works her magic.
 So, it is not just about how much they eat.

-In our opinion, it is better to work in a situation where you have too much food rather than not enough.
-Our feeling is that it is preferable to have to buy more cattle later on than it is to either sell the stock (heartbreaking) or buy feed (expensive).
+It is better to work in a situation where you have too much food rather than not enough.
+Our feeling it is preferable to have to buy more cattle later on than it is to either sell the stock (heartbreaking) or buy feed (expensive).

-We only sell our steers in pairs because they are herd animals and prey animals.
+Gold Creek only sells steers in pairs because they are herd animals and prey animals.
 They need a paddock pal, or they feel vulnerable and lonely.

 Question 4: Do you lease bulls or sell semen straws?

-Answer 4: No. We do store straws sourced from many good quality bulls for our own use.
-If you have purchased females from us, we will always help you with purchasing our straws or leasing an unrelated bull.
-Leasing our bulls or selling our semen straws is not something we are comfortable doing otherwise.
+Answer 4: No. Gold Creek does store straws sourced from many good-quality bulls for their own use.
+If you have purchased females from us, Suzanne will always help you with purchasing our straws or leasing an unrelated bull.
+Leasing our bulls or selling our semen straws is not something Suzanne is comfortable doing otherwise.

 Question 5: Are your cattle suitable for people who have no experience with cattle - we've never owned livestock before?

-When you purchase our cattle, we are only ever an email or a phone call away.
-We want to ensure that the cattle are well looked after and that you are thoroughly enjoying having them on your property.
+When you purchase Gold Creek cattle, Suzanne is only ever an email or a phone call away.
+Suzanne wants to ensure that the cattle are well looked after and that you are thoroughly enjoying having them on your property.

 Question 6: How big are 'miniature' Galloway cattle?

-Answer 6: Our smaller traditional Galloways are often described as middle-sized cattle on short legs.
-To be eligible to be shown, and registered as a miniature Galloway (as opposed to a standard Galloway), a female can mature at no more than 120 cm and a male at a maximum of 125 cm (usually at 4 - to 5 years old).
+Answer 6: Gold Creek's smaller traditional Galloways are often described as middle-sized cattle on short legs.
+To be eligible to be shown and registered as a miniature Galloway (as opposed to a standard Galloway), a female can mature at no more than 120 cm and a male at a maximum of 125 cm (usually at 4 - to 5 years old).
 The measurement is taken at the hip.
 Please note, miniature cattle are not tiny like the miniature goats and horses you see.

 At 12 months old, to qualify to be registered as miniature, Galloway females must not be over 107.5 cm and 112.5 cm for males.
 The registration requirements can differ depending on where you register them.

-All of our cattle qualify to be registered as miniature Galloways.
-Most of our cattle come in under these height requirements.
-The bulls we breed ourselves mature at between 110 - 115 cm at the hip.
-Our full grown cows range between 105cm and 118cm.
+All Gold Creek purebred cattle qualify to be registered as miniature Galloways.
+Most Gold Creek cattle come in under these height requirements.
+The bulls bred by Gold Creek mature at between 110 - 115 cm at the hip.
+Full grown cows range between 105cm and 118cm.

 Full-grown, full blood cows tend to weigh between 350 - 650kg.